dimanikulin/fva/README.md

 * [Author Telegram](https://t.me/dimanikulin79)
 * [Community Twitter](https://twitter.com/TBD)

-You can also leave an issue here [GitHub issues](https://github.com/dimanikulin/fva/issues) to request a feature or report a bug.
+&nbsp;&nbsp;&nbsp; You can also leave an issue here [GitHub issues](https://github.com/dimanikulin/fva/issues) to request a feature or report a bug.
 [Here](https://github.com/dimanikulin/fva/discussions) you can start a discussion.